anandhu0987/surya/README.md

 Feel free to fork this project and customize it for your own use!

-## 🌐 Deployment
+## 🌐 Deployment Status

-This site is deployed using GitHub Pages.
-Any changes pushed to the main branch will automatically be deployed to the live site.
+The site is successfully deployed using GitHub Pages and is live at [aswinkp2002.github.io/christmas-card](https://aswinkp2002.github.io/christmas-card/).
+Any changes pushed to the main branch will automatically trigger a new deployment.